kwangkim/MA441-DATA/classpolicy.md

 ####Project/ Homework Policy

-* **There is no late projects will be accepted.** I strongly suggested you submit at least one day earlier than their due dates.
+* **There is no late homework/projects will be accepted.** I strongly suggested you submit at least one day earlier than their due dates.
 * Academic Integrity is very important. **All projects must be the original work of the student (and group if applicable) to get a proper grade for projects.**

 ####Communication